ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ingress and egress.

 If a client or IP proxy with a connection containing an IP Proxying request stream is using congestion control for that stream, regardless of whether HTTP datagrams or capsules are used, all traffic without of DSCP markings will be treated equally within that transport connection.
 The client or proxy MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet carrying this packet.
 Instead, an application intending to use IP proxying with different DSCP will have to establish multiple connections to a proxy, one per each DSCP to be used.
-It need to be noted that as this specification does not allow DSCP as a selector for the traffic matching the Connect-IP request.
+It needs to be noted that the Connect-IP request per current specification does not define a way for a scoped request that use DSCP as a traffic selector.

 If a client or IP proxy with a connection containing an IP proxying request stream and uses HTTP datagrams and disables congestion control for this stream, a